bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - *defenders (low influence, high interest)*: useful for qualitative feedback, usually kept engaged through regular updates and discussions
 - *apathetics (low influence, low interest)*: can provide unique insights if for example updated on significant milestones

+## **team member skill assessment**
+professional and methodological competence can be assessed by these tasks:
+- *outlining a test strategy and receiving/giving feedback on it*
+- *reviewing the test basis and communicating the findings*
+- *determining test techniques for achieving test objectives in given project context*
+- *applying test techniques appropriately*
+- *writing a test completion report with assessment of the test results*

 ## **test approach**
 - not an one-size-fits-all solution: requires careful consideration towards test levels, types and techniques
 - factors to be considered when choosing the appropriate approach: